MananShahGitHub/100DaysOfCode-100Projects/README.md

 The projects on this repository also includes the work I am the most proud of as well.

-Depending on when you're reading this this branch might be in its earlier stages.
+Depending on when you're reading this the branch might be in its earlier stages.
 I strongly recommend to go through ALL the branches on this repository, which have descriptions at the top as well as their own README files.

 I am always open to feedback, suggestions, and opportunities for collaboration.
 Let’s connect and explore possibilities to create something innovative!